lukakadunc/SpaceWars/README.md

  NOTE:<br>
- This game isn fully finished beacuse lack of my time.
+ This game isnt fully finished beacuse lack of my time.
 It was part of Seminar work(Computer Graphics).